brendanmurty/upcomingtasks/readme.md

 Update the domain, admin and SSL path values to suit your information and the locations of your certificate files.

     sudo service apache2 restart

-## License

-You can view the [License](https://github.com/brendanmurty/upcomingtasks/blob/master/license.md) file for rights and limitations when using the code here in your own projects.

-The license is based on the [CSS-Tricks License](https://css-tricks.com/license/) which was created by [Chris Coyier](https://github.com/chriscoyier/).